liyuwan/RAG-Agent-for-Lifestyle-Improvement/README.md

 ___

-* python nutrition_rag.py : Use this command to test rag alone without voice chate here

-* python voice_rag.py : Use this command to test the whole application with voice chat

-🎉 🎉 🎉
+* Step-1: Run the app.py file to run as API
+* Step-2: Run the flutter app using "flutter run" in the rag_flutter_app folder

+>> Voice chat not available yet in the flutter app
+>> You can test the voice chat in the nutrition_rag.py file from "vikhadr" branch